brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-10-news-channels-arent-impressed-with-twitter.md

----
-layout: post
-title: News Channels aren't impressed with Twitter
+# News Channels aren't impressed with Twitter
----

 Social media has attracted not only individuals and businesses but also the reporting media.
 Social networking sites such as Facebook, Twitter and Google+ together with the use of some <a href="http://www.socilab.net/">effective social media tools</a> are spreading the news faster than that can happen through other sources.
 It is simple, fast and efficient.